Latin America: prospects and development | Octagona Ltd.

 Latin America: prospects and development

 All international analysts agree that Latin America has excellent prospects and will continue its process of economic expansion in the coming years.
-This growth, however, according to the recent analysis published by the Inter-American Development Bank, is characterized by a division into two groups of countries that run at two different speeds and have distinct prospects and trends.
+However, according to a recent analysis published by the Inter-American Development Bank, this growth is characterized by a division into two groups of countries that are running at two different speeds and have distinct prospects and trends.

-On the one hand, the Brazil-led bloc emerges, bringing together commodity-exporting countries and moving toward emerging markets; on the other hand, the Mexico-led bloc maintains a model more dependent on industrialized countries.
+On one hand, there's the bloc led by Brazil, which brings together raw material exporting countries and is oriented towards emerging markets; on the other, there's the bloc led by Mexico, which maintains a model more dependent on industrialized countries.

-The first model led by Brazil, where GDP growth in 2011 is projected to be around 4.4%, is very well positioned in the international scenario and has prosperous prospects.
-The export of raw materials to major emerging economies, and Asian ones in particular, further fuels growth and is a real key to the development of the Subcontinent.
-In this group, in addition to the aforementioned Brazil, are Argentina, Bolivia, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, Venezuela and Trinidad & Tobago, and these are countries that benefit not only from high commodity prices but also from the strong inflow of foreign capital.
+The first model, driven by Brazil—where GDP growth in 2011 is projected to reach approximately 4.41%—performs very well on the international stage and offers promising prospects.
+Exports of raw materials to major emerging economies, particularly those in Asia, further fuel growth and serve as a cornerstone for the subcontinent’s development.
+In addition to Brazil, this group includes Argentina, Bolivia, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay, Venezuela, and Trinidad & Tobago—countries that benefit not only from high commodity prices but also from a strong inflow of foreign capital.

-In contrast, the group headed by Mexico, whose members have much stronger trade relations (especially in goods and services) with industrialized economies, will register +2.7%, due to the slow exit from the crisis of the countries that constitute their main markets, especially the European Union.
-In this bloc, which includes commodity importers, are Mexico and all Central American and Caribbean countries (except Haiti).
+In contrast, the group led by Mexico—whose members have much stronger trade ties (primarily in goods and services) with industrialized economies—will see a +2.71% quarter-on-quarter increase, driven by the gradual recovery from the crisis in the countries that constitute their main markets, particularly the European Union.
+This bloc, which includes importers of raw materials, comprises Mexico and all Central American and Caribbean countries (except Haiti).

-The data in the analysis testify to the differences even between the leading countries on the two sides.
-Brazil in 2006 exported 9% of its products to its BRIC (Russia, China, and India) “members,” and in 2009 the figure increased to 17%; in contrast, exports to industrialized countries experienced a decrease from 50% in 2006 to 44% in 2009.
-The Mexican economy's trend is shaped differently, with the share of exports to the BRICs accounting for only 3% of the 2009 total, while the figure for exports to industrialized countries reaches 91%.
-In a global context in which the recovery from the crisis that began in 2008 has been driven by emerging countries, it is therefore understandable why the Inter-American Bank saw fit to make this distinction.
+The data presented in the analysis also highlight differences among the leading countries in the two blocs.
+In 2006, Brazil exported 91% of its products to its BRIC “partners” (Russia, China, and India), and by 2009, that figure had risen to 171%; by contrast, exports to industrialized countries declined from 50% in 2006 to 44% in 2009.
+The trend in the Mexican economy is different, with exports to the BRIC countries accounting for only 31% of the 2009 total, while exports to industrialized countries reached 91%.
+In a global context where the recovery from the crisis that began in 2008 has been driven by emerging economies, it is therefore understandable why the Inter-American Development Bank deemed it appropriate to make this distinction.

-The economic challenges and trade opportunities that Latin American countries will face in the coming years will mainly concern their ability to increase and consolidate their presence in Asian, European and U.S. markets.
-The current international situation favors the rise of the Latin American macro-area, whose governments, however, will have to be able to bring to fruition additional macroeconomic, fiscal and trade measures aimed not only at reducing vulnerability and dependence on the outside world, but also at containing the inflationary threat, fueled by rising oil and food prices.
+The economic challenges and business opportunities that Latin American countries will face in the coming years will primarily concern their ability to increase and consolidate their presence in Asian, European, and United States markets.
+The current international situation favors the rise of the Latin American macro-region, whose governments will however have to be able to implement further macroeconomic, fiscal, and commercial measures, aimed not only at reducing vulnerability and external dependence, but also at containing the inflationary threat, fueled by the increase in the price of oil and food.

-Despite the different peculiarities of the Latin American economy, the road to more sustainable economic development that can enable players in this region to play an increasingly important role in the globalized context is a viable one.
+Despite the diverse peculiarities of the Latin American economy, the path towards more sustainable economic development that can allow players in this region to play an increasingly important role in the globalized context is achievable.

 ALSO READ: